cgianelle/Trello2Obsidian/README.md

 ## Enhancing notes with LM Studio

-After generating Markdown notes you can expand their "Key Concepts" and "Evidence" sections using a local LM Studio instance:
+After generating Markdown notes you can expand their "Key Concepts" and "Evidence" sections using a local LM Studio instance.
+The script also refreshes the front-matter tag list so it reflects the enhanced content:

 ```bash
 python enhance_note.py path/to/note.md enhanced-notes/